wacncontent/CustomizeTool/removeCommentOutput/articles/automation/automation-child-runbooks.md

 Which types can call each other:

-- A [PowerShell runbook](/documentation/articles/automation-runbook-types/#powershell-runbooks)and [Graphical runbooks](/documentation/articles/automation-runbook-types/#graphical-runbooks) can call each other inline (both are PowerShell based).
+- A [PowerShell runbook](/documentation/articles/automation-runbook-types/#powershell-runbooks) and [Graphical runbooks](/documentation/articles/automation-runbook-types/#graphical-runbooks) can call each other inline (both are PowerShell based).
 - A [PowerShell Workflow runbook](/documentation/articles/automation-runbook-types/#powershell-workflow-runbooks) and Graphical PowerShell Workflow runbooks can call each other inline (both are PowerShell Workflow based)
 - The PowerShell types and the PowerShell Workflow types can't call each other inline, and must use Start-AzureRmAutomationRunbook.